sparvu/smart-alarms/README.md

 # smart-alarms
-A method to to eliminate the typical flood of unnecessarily repetitive alarms
+A method to eliminate the typical flood of unnecessarily repetitive alarms